 Determine which sources are likely protected by copyright – see Alternatives to copyright – as well as which can be used under Exceptions to copyright.
 Note: please make every effort to ensure that most, if not all, of your sources fall under an exception, such as fair dealing, are licensed, or are not protected by copyright.

-For any materials obtained in electronic format from the Library catalogue, check to ensure that the University’s licence does not prohibit reproduction of the materials in a course pack – see Using electronic resources.
+For any materials obtained in electronic format from the Library catalogue, check to ensure that the University’s licence does not prohibit reproduction of the materials in a course pack – see Licence look-up tutorial.
 If so, these may not be used.